Islamic banking and finance: Following conventional (haram) returns

-In addition skeptics have complained that the rates of return on accounts in Islamic banks are suspiciously close to those of conventional banks, when (in theory) their different mechanisms should lead to different numbers.
-A 2014 study in Turkey found the long-term relationship between term-deposit rates at three of four "participation banks" (i.e. Islamic Banks) "significantly cointegrated" with those of the conventional banks.
+In addition, skeptics have complained that the rates of return on accounts in Islamic banks are suspiciously close to those of conventional banks, when (in theory) their different mechanisms should lead to different numbers.
+A 2014 study in Turkey found the long-term relationship between term-deposit rates at three of four "participation banks" (i.e. Islamic banks) "significantly cointegrated" with those of the conventional banks.

-According to skeptics this nearness suggests a manipulation of returns by Islamic banks, to reassure customers of their financial competitiveness and stability.
+According to skeptics this nearness suggests a manipulation of returns by Islamic banks to reassure customers of their financial competitiveness and stability.

 Liquidity

-Islamic banking and finance has lacked a way to earn a return on funds "parked" for the short term, waiting to be invested, which puts those banks a disadvantage to conventional banks.
+Islamic banking and finance lacks a way to earn a return on funds "parked" for the short term, waiting to be invested, which puts those banks at a disadvantage to conventional banks.